Issue Tree Case Interview: Build a MECE Tree (Example)

 A US coffee chain is considering entry into India.
 Should it enter?

-Data: Indian specialty coffee market $400M growing 15% annually, dominated by two local chains.
-Brand fit is strong with urban professionals, supply chain requires partnership.
-Financials show 7-year payback.
-Conclusion: enter via JV in tier-1 cities.
-The market entry framework guide covers the template.
+Data: the Indian specialty-coffee market is roughly $400M and growing about 15% a year, dominated by two local chains.
+Brand fit is strong with urban professionals, but the supply chain requires a local partner.
+Financials show a 7-year payback.
+Conclusion: enter via a joint venture in tier-1 cities.
+The market entry framework guide covers the full template.

 Example 3: Growth (SaaS revenue plateau)

 Two MECE branches: Organic (new logos, expansion, new products) and Inorganic (acquisitions, partnerships).
-Organic sub-branches: pricing, packaging, segment, and geography.
-Prioritization: "I would start with expansion revenue because the customer base already exists, so expansion is the cheapest lever."
+The organic branch splits further into pricing, packaging, segment, and geography.
+Prioritization: "I would start with expansion revenue, because the customer base already exists, so expanding it is the cheapest lever."

-Data: net revenue retention 95%, below the 110% benchmark.
-Root cause: weak upsell.
+Data: net revenue retention is 95%, below the 110% benchmark strong SaaS firms hit, which points straight at weak upsell.
 Recommendation: invest in customer success and usage-based pricing.
-For pricing-driven growth, the analysis goes one layer deeper.
+For the pricing-driven growth angle, the analysis goes one layer deeper.

 What are common mistakes when building issue trees?